 »Art, as I see it, is any human activity which doesn’t grow out of either of our species’ two basic instincts: survival and reproduction.«Scott McCloud, Understanding Comics

-After finishing a former 16mm film project a friend of mine and I were invited by coulisse to follow them to their photoshooting for the yearly catalogue in Ibiza.
+After finishing a prior 16mm film project Max Firchau and I were invited by coulisse to follow them to their photoshoot for the yearly catalogue in Ibiza.
 With this film we give an insight to these days.

 »Zu viele Mittel für zu wenig Zweck.«Peter Sloterdijk, Zeilen und Tage: Notizen 2008-2011

 Klangbild translates to Soundimage.
 The task for this study project was to take an audiofile and visualize it.
 I always liked the visual appearance of sonograms so I tried to reproduce the visual style without using a computer.
 I therefore connected a lightbulb to a modified guitar amplifier.
 I guided the audio into the guitaramp and the guitaramp controlled the brightness of the lightbulb.
 Then I was taking a long exposure picture from a fixed position and moved a box in which the light bulb was parallel to the camera.
-Beforehand I equipped the box with little holes to let the light of the lightbulb shine through.
+In the box were little holes that let the light of the lightbulb shine through.
 Finally I inverted the picture.

-This was a quick test of the amp-lightbulb combination.
+A quick test of the amp-lightbulb technique.
 I gradually moved the camera with a fixed focus closer to the light bulb.
-Accompanied by Nick Drakes Which Will
+Accompanied by Nick Drakes Which Will.